-You can give your learners some space for individual reflection by, for example, asking them to analyse a case study or reflect on a topic on their own, before asking them to form pairs or groups and discuss together.
+You can give your learners some space for individual reflection by, for example, asking them to analyze a case study or reflect on a topic on their own, before asking them to form pairs or groups and discuss it together.

 Alternatively, there are also activities that can be done individually, such as questionnaires or puzzles.

 Logical learners are those who prefer to break down information logically.
-They are logical thinkers, who analyse information step by step; they like procedures and to quantify things.
+They are logical thinkers, who analyze information step by step; they like procedures and quantifying things.